-- A) Non-conforming lots of record may be permitted for use as single-family dwelling units, provided that any principal or accessory structures constructed on the lot complies with all other dimensional standards (excluding lot area). - B) On blocks with 50% or more frontage established, the average depth of the five adjacent front yards to determine the setback may be used (plus or minus 3-feet).

-C) The minimum square footage for a single-family dwelling unit or duplex is: 800 square feet ground floor for a one-story dwelling, and 600 square feet of ground floor area for a two-story dwelling unit.

-D) Minimum square footages apply to all multiple-family dwelling units:
+- A) Non-conforming lots of record may be permitted for use as single-family dwelling units, provided that any principal or accessory structures constructed on the lot complies with all other dimensional standards (excluding lot area). - B) On blocks with 50% or more frontage established, the average depth of the five adjacent-yards to determine the setback may be used (plus or minus 3-feet).
+Side yard setbacks must be a minimum of 5 ft. - C) Minimum square footages apply to all single-family dwelling units or duplexes: - 1) One-story dwelling: 800 square feet ground floor - 2) Two-story dwelling: 600 square feet of ground floor - D) Minimum square footages apply to all multiple-family dwelling units:

-Studio / efficiency unit: 450 square feet
+1) Studio / efficiency unit: 450 square feet

-1-bedroom unit: 600 square feet
+2) 1-bedroom unit: 600 square feet

-2-bedroom unit: 800 square feet
+3) 2-bedroom unit: 800 square feet

-3+ bedroom unit: 1,000 square feet
+4) 3+ bedroom unit: 1,000 square feet

-- E) If the side yard is adjacent to a residential use or zoning district, a minimum side yard of 15-feet is required. - F) If the parcel is located within an Overlay, the Overlay dimensional standards apply.
+- E) If the side yard is adjacent to a residential use or zoning district, or if the use itself is a residential use, then a minimum side yard of 13-feet is required (5 ft. minimum side / 13 ft. total).
+Rain barrels, connected to downspouts/gutters, are permitted within the side yard setback so long as the color is cohesive with the principal structure. - F) If the parcel is located within an Overlay, the Overlay dimensional standards apply.